-It is also worth noting that microchipping a kitten / cat is mandatory in NSW and some other states in Australia.
-It is the simplest way ensure your new family member will be easy to identify if he goes missing.
-If the breeder to shelter hasn’t already microchipped your kitten, we recommend asking your vet to insert a microchip at your first visit.
+It is also worth noting that microchipping a kitten or cat is mandatory in NSW and some other states in Australia.
+It is the simplest way ensure that your precious new family member can be identified and traced if he gets lost.
+If the breeder to shelter hasn’t already microchipped your kitten, we recommend asking your vet to do so at your first visit.

 Vaccination side effects

-Vaccinations help prevent your precious kitten from catching some nasty and potentially life threatening diseases, but you should be aware that vaccinations can also cause some minor side effects.
+Vaccinations help prevent your kitten from catching some nasty and potentially life-threatening diseases, but you should be aware that vaccinations can potentially cause some minor and extremely rare side effects.

-Here are some side effects your cat or kitten can experience after receiving vaccinations.
-Note that these are very rare:
+Here are some side effects your cat or kitten can experience after receiving their vaccinations:

 Cat vaccination aftercare

-Here are some tips for looking after your cat following his or her vaccinations:
+Here are some tips for caring for your cat following his or her vaccinations:

-- Make sure they have access to water and their favourite food;
+- Make sure she has access to water and her favourite food

-- Avoid patting the area where your cat received the injection, it may a be a bit sore;
+- Avoid touching or patting the area where she received the injection, as it may a be a bit sore at the site

-- Check up on your cat regularly to ensure it is comfortable and doesn’t show any side effects;
+- Check up on her regularly to ensure she is comfortable and isn’t showing any side effects

 Average cost of cat vaccinations

-The cost for cat and kitten vaccinations can vary considerably depending on the type of vaccine and the area that you live in.
-However, as a rough guideline, cat vaccinations in Australia are usually in the range of $50-$70 each.
-We suggest you check with your local vet clinic to find out their vaccination prices.
+The cost for cat and kitten vaccinations can vary considerably depending on the type of vaccine and your location.
+However, as a rough guide, cat vaccinations in Australia are usually in the range of $80 to $150 each.
+We suggest you check with your local vet clinic to find out their specific vaccination prices.

 If you have pet insurance, you may be covered for part of your cat vaccination costs.
 Bow Wow Meow’s Routine Care Cover provides a contribution to some of the vaccination costs.
 Learn more about our Routine Care Cover here.
 To see how much pet insurance is for your cat, get a quote from Bow Wow Meow.

 Is the cost of vaccination worth it?
-Bear in mind that if your kitten or cat needs to be hospitalised due to catching a life threatening disease, the cost for treatment can run into the thousands.
-Vaccination helps saves lives and the grief and expenses associated with your cat catching nasty diseases.
+Bear in mind that if your kitten or cat needs to be hospitalised a a result of catching a life threatening disease, the cost for treatment can run into the thousands.
+Vaccination helps saves lives and prevents the grief and expenses associated with your cat catching a nasty illness.

 Do indoor cats need to be vaccinated?

-Do you have an indoor cat that doesn’t have any contact with other cats or animals outside your house?
-You might want to discuss with your vet if all the usual cat vaccinations will be required.
+If you have an indoor cat that doesn’t have any contact with other cats or animals outside your house, you should discuss with your vet if all the usual cat vaccinations will be required.

-Certain diseases, like Feline Respiratory Disease and Feline Enteritis, can only be contracted between cats.
-These two diseases won’t be an issue for an indoor cat, but if you are planning on taking your cat to boarding or even to the vet where other sick cats have been, your cat might still be at risk.
+Certain diseases, like Feline Respiratory Disease and Feline Enteritis, can only be contracted from other cats.
+While these two diseases might not be an issue for your indoor cat, if you are planning to take your cat to boarding or even to the vet where other sick cats have been, she might still be at risk.

-Over the last decade there has been increasing debate that we are over-vaccinating our animals.
-Depending on the vaccine, immunity can last significantly longer than twelve months.
-Some pet owners therefore worry about vaccinating their cat while they still have immunity.
+Over the last decade there has been increasing debate concerning the over-vaccination of pets.
+One argument is that depending on the vaccine, immunity can last significantly longer than twelve months.
+Some pet owners therefore worry about vaccinating their cats while they still have immunity from the previous time.

-If you are concerned, you can talk to your vet about titre testing.
-Titre testing tests the levels of remaining antibodies in your cat’s blood.
-To check these, a small blood sample is taken and send to a laboratory to determine the antibody level.
-If it is sufficient, you can delay the vaccinations.
-If it isn’t, you will need to vaccinate your cat.
+If you are concerned, you can talk to your vet about titre testing, which tests the levels of remaining antibodies in your cat’s blood.
+To check these remaining levels, a small blood sample is taken and send to a laboratory.
+If antibody levels are shown to be sufficient, you can delay the vaccinations; if not, you will need to vaccinate your cat.